hopfenzapfen/gtsperf/Documentation/documentation.md

 Intro
 -----
+Traditional virtual machines are generally relatively large and impractical to store or transfer to different hosts.
+Furthermore, running VMs consume a significant amount of CPU and memory.
+Unlike traditional virtualization, containerization takes place at the kernel level.
+Containerization primitives for example are OpenVZ, LXC, Solaris zones and BSD Jails.
+Docker builds on top of these low-level primitives to offer developers a portable format and runtime environment.

 Containers can be moved between hosts without requiring any reconfiguration or, in many cases, restarts of other containers.
 All that is required is for the migrated container to be started with the same IP address as it was given originally.

-Docker announced their acquisition of Socketplane, a start-up company working on software defined networking for Docker.
-This way the company tried to move away from the “all or nothing” monolith.
-Customers do want to select implementations for services, and plug them into Docker.
-The APIs are not there yet to support this and they need to be.
-It’s that simple.
-We have all got to make this work.
-Courtesy of Socketplane.

 Overlays allow for support for an “application centric” model in which any developer can create as many networks as they need – easily.

 Reasons for using Containers over Virtual Machines: https://github.com/ClusterHQ/docker-plugins